shmuelzon/esp32-ble2mqtt/README.md

 format described above and will be converted, when needed, before sending to the BLE peripheral.

+In addition to the characteristic values, the BLE2MQTT devices also publish additional topics to help book-keeping:
+* `<Peripheral MAC address>/Connected` - With a payload of `true`/`false`
+  depicting if the peripheral is currently connected or not.
+Note that this topic is monitored by the BLE2MQTT instance currently connected to the peripheral so that if another instance publishes `false`, the current instance will re-publish `true`

 ## Compiling

 Download the repository and its dependencies: